Staff

 Kristianna has almost two decades of professional experience with Special Education Advocacy and Regional Center Advocacy through private and non-profit organizations.
 She supported disabled foster youth as a Court Appointed Special Advocate (CASA) and as an Educational Rights Holder through Children’s Law Center Los Angeles.

-Kristianna completed training for Independent Facilitation with State Council on Developmental Disabilities (SCDD) and The Guidelight Group.
+Kristianna completed training for Independent Facilitation with State Council on Developmental Disabilities (SCDD), Autism Society of Los Angeles, Claudia Cares, and The Guidelight Group.
 She has a certificate from Helen Sanderson and Associates in Person-Centered Thinking.
 She earned a certificate and continues to work with the Disability Voices United (DVU) Emerging Leaders Program.
 Kristianna completed her COPAA/USC UCEDD Special Education Advocacy Training (SEAT) and is a member of the Council of Parents, Attorneys & Advocates.
 Kristianna has Dispute Resolution Program Act (DRPA) certification from Loyola Law School.
 She is a certified Olweus Bully Prevention trainer and QPR Gatekeeper Instructor.

 Born and raised in Los Angeles and Orange County, Kristianna obtained a Bachelor of Science in Applied Social Science, a Master of Science in Organizational Leadership, and is a Doctoral student in Public Administration.